Participant Perceptions of a Robotic Coach Conducting Positive Psychology Exercises: A Qualitative Analysis: Materials and Methods

-We employed an iterative design approach~\cite{nielsen1993iterative} when designing the robot's behaviour.
-Firstly, we considered relevant works that studied what participants would prefer in a robotic well-being coach (for example,~\cite{axelsson2021roman}), to create a sense of \emph{empathy} in robot behaviour toward participants through utterances~\cite{leite2013influence}.
-Secondly, to create a salient script for the \ac{RC}, we collaborated with a professional psychologist (similar to \cite{robinson2021robot}).
+We employed a user-centred and iterative design approach~\cite{nielsen1993iterative} when designing the robot's behaviour.
+To determine the design of our robotic coach and its interactions, we considered prior relevant works that studied what users would prefer in a robotic well-being coach, in particular our previous work,~\cite{axelsson2021roman}.
+In that work, we interviewed eight prospective robotic coach users and three professional coaches, to better understand what these stakeholders' expectations and needs for a robotic coach were.
+In this study, we designed the robotic coach interaction based on the findings of that design study, that is, we created an implementation iteration based on prior user-centred research.
+Our main focus was on exploring participants' experience of a Positive Psychology interaction with a robotic coach in a controlled laboratory environment.
+Additionally, we wanted to focus on exploring \emph{affective adaptation} in a robotic coaching interaction (as this is a feature that participants in the prior design study noted as important).
+We opted to create a sense of \emph{empathy} in robot behaviour toward participants through affectively adaptive utterances, as suggested in ~\cite{leite2013influence}.
+Pepper's onboard speech is used to voice the utterances using the \verb|NAOQi| \textit{ALTextToSpeech} framework.
+In order to create a salient script for the \ac{RC} where this empathy could be expressed through utterances, we collaborated with a professional psychologist (similar to~\cite{robinson2021robot}).
 The initial script was written by adopting \acs{PP} exercises appropriate for a one-off session~\cite{schueller2010preferences, o2012therapist}, with the assumption that the robot would have only a limited conversational understanding.
-The script was improved with the psychologist, by removing phrases that were deemed to be invalidating or patronising, improving the explanations for the exercises, clarifying prompts for participants to share their experiences, and determining the appropriate amount of conversation.
-This script was implemented on the Pepper robot, which the psychologist interacted with in a $1$-hour session.
-During this session, they took notes on further improvements which were implemented for the final version used in the study.
+The script was improved (iterated upon) with the psychologist, by e.g. removing phrases that were deemed to be invalidating or patronising, improving the explanations for the exercises, clarifying prompts for participants to share their experiences, and determining the appropriate amount of conversation.
+This script was then implemented on the Pepper robot, which the psychologist interacted with in a $1$-hour session.
+During this session, the psychologist took notes on further improvements, which were implemented for the final version used in the laboratory study.

+In Adaptive (A) and Personalised (P) levels of affective adaptation, the robotic coach attempted to identify either a positive or negative valence in the user's facial expression during their response in the \textit{Two Impactful Things} exercise (see Sec. \ref{sec:protocol}).
+If a positive expression was detected, the robot used a positive utterance, e.g. ``\textit{That sounds great, I'm happy for you.}'' or ``\textit{That's great, it sounds like a positive experience.}''.
+If a negative expression was detected, the robot used an empathizing utterance, e.g. ``\textit{That sounds like a tough experience.
+I'm sorry.}'' or ``\textit{I'm sorry that happened.
+That sounds difficult.}''.
+In the case of no affective adaptation (N), no such affective dialogues were used, and the robot uttered the neutral statement ``\textit{Thank you for sharing this with me.}''.